 - Dinner is the main course; it generally consists of meat or seafood, along with vegetables and some desert.

-Here is some of the traditional Australian food:
+Here are some of the traditional Australian food:

 - Vegemite: it is a darkbrown spread made from herbs’ extract and spices.
 Australians spread it overtoast.